Last updated on November 27, 2019 at 14:05

 Because they alter the pH may they decrease the absorption of drugs like digoxin, anticoagulants and antibiotics.

 Bicarbonate forms CO2 when it meets the acid in the stomach, which may cause discomfort and flatulence.
+Because it’s a systemic antacid it can also cause metabolic alkalosis.

 It’s important to keep in mind that development of milk-alkali syndrome may occur in antacid administration.
 The syndrome develops when a person consumes too much calcium and alkali.
 All antacids are alkali, so people shouldn’t drink milk when using antacids.